dlebauer/pecan-priors/README.md

-# update
+# update: this code is now being maintained at https://github.com/PecanProject/pecan/edit/master/modules/priors/vignettes/priors_demo.Rmd

-: this code is now being maintained at https://github.com/PecanProject/pecan/edit/master/modules/priors/vignettes/priors_demo.Rmd
+---

 Generating Priors based on Data and / or Expert knowledge:
 ========================================================